 In Experimental research studies, researchers manipulate one or more variables (independent variables) to determine the effect on another variable (dependent variable).
 This manipulation is described as a treatment and the researchers' goal is to determine whether there is a causal relationship.

-Experimental versus quasi-experimental reseach

-These two research designs differ in the use of participants.
+Experimental and quasi-experimental reseach are two research designs which differ in the use of participants.
 According to the experimental design, participants are randomly assigned to either the treatment group or the control group, whereas they are not assigned randomly in the quasi-experimental design.
 In general, intact groups or already existing ones are used.
+Unlike experimental research, correlational reseach is descriptive because there is no manipulation of the independent variable; its aim is just to find if there is a realtionship between two variables or more.